The Vertical Logic of Hamiltonian Methods (Part 1): Summary and Conclusions

 \section{Summary and Conclusions}

 The prevalent historically oriented presentation of physical theories has drawbacks.
-Not only does the historical story told in standard textbooks often lack historical precision, it is evidently not even intended to give a correct {\it historical} account, not to speak of an account that would be subcribed by professional historians of science.
+Not only does the historical account presented in standard textbooks often lack historical precision, it is evidently not even intended to give a correct {\it historical} account, not to speak of an account that would be subscribed by professional historians of science~\cite{McCutchen1972,Whitaker1979a,Whitaker1979b,Kragh1992,Leite2002}.

 Furthermore, as Ralston pointed out, {\it the order matters}~\cite{Ralston}.
 To place something in an early stage suggests fundamental relevance.
 For instance, since the order of presentation in textbooks on classical mechanics usually begins with Newton's axioms, continues with Lagrangian mechanics and finally ends up in Hamiltonian mechanics (sometimes followed by Hamilton-Jacobi theory), students are lead to conclude that force is fundamental and that Hamiltonian notions are but an abstract reformulation of Newtonian mechanics.
-This however is a misrepresentation of the logical hierarchy.
-Hamiltonian methods neither require Newton's axioms nor his space-time metaphysics.
-It is rather the other way around: Newtonian mechanics is a special approximation derivable from Hamiltonian methods.
+This however is a mis\-re\-pre\-sentation of the logical hierarchy.
+Hamiltonian methods neither require Newton's axioms nor his space-time metaphysics to achieve meaning and validity.
+As we have shown, it is rather the other way around: Newtonian mechanics can be reconstructed as an approximation of results that can be derived using pure Hamiltonian methods.
+The advantage of the latter approach is the possibility to avoid obscure metaphysical axioms.